superfluid-finance/protocol-monorepo/packages/hot-fuzz/README.md

 > The fix can be found at https://github.com/crytic/echidna/pull/758.
 >
 > To download, open the link above -> click "Checks" tab -> click "CI" -> Download the artifact
-> for your perating system.
+> for your operating system.

 2. Add `@superfluid-finance/hot-fuzz` to your project `devDependencies`.